Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintB/us002/04.tests-and-implementation/Readme.md

 * A new option on the HRM menu options was added.

-* For demo purposes some collaborators are bootstrapped while system starts.
+* For demo purposes some jobs are bootstrapped while system starts.

 ## 7. Observations